Free Speech Reading List

 Author: Keith E. Whittington

-Keith Whittington argues that universities must protect and encourage free speech because vigorous free speech is the lifeblood of the university.
-Without it, a university cannot fulfill its most basic purposes.
+Whittington argues that vigorous free speech is the "lifeblood" of the university, without which higher education cannot fulfill its basic purpose of truth-seeking.

 Hate: Why We Should Resist It with Free Speech, Not Censorship